-It is in the mountain located about 30 km northwest of Kumano Hayatama Taisha shrine in the central Shingu city.
+It is in the mountain located about 30 km northwest of Kumano Hayatama Taisha shrine in Shingu city.

-At any rate, this is the oldest shrine among three ones of Kumano Sanzan.
+In any case, Kumano Hongu Taisha is the oldest shrine among three ones of Kumano Sanzan.

 The shrine is in the valley formed by Kumano River.

-It in on the slope of the mountain, but the original shrine was on a sandbar along the river.
+The site is on the hill, but the original shrine was on a sandbar along the river.

-So this shrine were washed away by a flood in 1889 for the first time in its history.
+So the shrine were washed away by a flood in 1889, for the first time in its history.

 After that, the shrine was moved to the current place.

-When you visit this shrine, you may find the mark of crow with three
+By the way, when you visit this shrine, you may find the mark of crow with three legs.

 It is called "Yatagarasu" in Japanese.

-In Japanese myth, when the first Emperor marched to create a new human state from Kumano to Asuka in 660 B.C., Yatagarasu led him to reach there through the deep mountains.
+In Japanese myth, when the first Emperor marched to create a new human state from Kumano to Asuka in 660 B.C., Yatagarasu led him to reach Asuka through the deep mountains.